eucardano/operations-framework/blueprints/001-founders.md

    1.3 What are the implications to form a company?
    1.4 Bootstrapping vs. seeking for Funding
    1.5 Solo vs. Team vs. Community as a Team (OpenSource)
 2. Basic Legal
+3. Basic Finance
+4. Basic Accounting
-3. Creating a Product
+5. Creating a Product
-4. Marketing
+6. Marketing
-5. ..
+7. ..